SciSoulGalek/Time-waits-for-NO-ONE/plot.md

 If Car is Chosen:
 Scene 2: The Car Journey
-The heroine chooses to drive, and now she must navigate a labyrinth of Almaty's streets in a certain amount of time.
+The heroine chooses to drive, and now she must navigate a maze of Almaty's streets in a certain amount of time.
  - She encounters apples along the way:
   - Red apples add time.
   - Green apples subtract time.